 Yes, it would be ideal to have 50 racquetball players tackling this project just for their own state.
 I would certainly love to see state boards sponsoring their own version of this if my version can’t get off the ground.

-TL:DR – Utilize $290,000 to make a documentary, touring the US, visiting clubs daily and posting interviews and tournaments on YouTube.
+TL:DR – Utilize $290,000 to make a hundreds of commercials for facilities with racquetball courts, touring the US, visiting clubs daily and posting interviews and tournaments on YouTube.